heartshare/LXD-Backup-Script/README.md

 - Auto Detection of Missing Containers and Notification
 - Use of S3 Storage in Wasabi as Mount for Backups

+### How to Run

+Download the file Install_Script, make it executable and run it as root.
+It will do everything on its own.

+### Notes

+This script generates a new backup everyday at 3am.
+If you want to change this you can edit the file at /etc/systemd/system/backup.timer.
+All files relating to running as a service are at /etv/systemd/system/.
+A log file is saved everytime it runs at /var/log/.
+The configuration file for Mutt is saved at ~/.muttrc.
+Keys for Wasabi are saved at ~/.passwd-s3fs.
+Keys for Borg Repositories are saved at /etc/borg.d/keys/.

 ### Planned

 - Pushover Support (without the attachments because Pushover only supports images)